Tips and Tricks For HR Departments | HR Cloud Blog

 4. Can an outcome be deemed successful if it doesn't align with the original objective?

 Sometimes, unexpected outcomes can help you uncover some much-needed insights or opportunities.
-While it’s great to meet your original objectives, don’t overlook the positive results that come from staying flexible along the way.
+While it’s great to meet your original goals, don’t overlook the positive results that come from staying flexible along the way.

 5. How often should objectives and outcomes be reviewed?